Department of Biology

 BIO 4311.
 Cancer Biology.

-Cancer Biology provides a foundation for understanding the complex molecular, biochemical, and cellular processes associated with cancer development.
-Topics include the role of tumor suppressor genes, oncogenes, DNA repair, apoptosis, ECM, cell-cycle control, cell signaling pathways, immune function and cancer-causing viruses.
-Emerging diagnostics and/or therapeutics will also be discussed.
-Prerequisite: BIO 2450 with a grade of "C" or better or instructor approval.
+This course provides a foundation for understanding the complex molecular, biochemical, and cellular processes associated with cancer development.
+Topics include the role of tumor suppressor genes, oncogenes, DNA repair, apoptosis, the extracellular matrix, cell-cycle control, cell signaling pathways, immune function, and cancer-causing viruses.
+Emerging diagnostic and therapeutic approaches are also examined.
+The course emphasizes the molecular and cellular basis of cancer and the biological mechanisms underlying current diagnostic and treatment strategies.
+Prerequisite: BIO 2450 or BIO 2316 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering